Abdulrahman-Kamel/mini-hacks/redir-trick/README.md

 cat subdomains | httprobe > https.txt | use tool on this file [https.txt]

 ## Installation
-i am make code to auto install modules must have only modules [importlib, pip]  but if found any error you can install all modules manually
+i am make code to auto install modules must have only modules [importlib, pip] then tool will install all modules automatically  but if found any error you can install all modules manually
 ```
 git clone --depth 1 https://github.com/Abdulrahman-Kamel/mini-sec-tasks.git redir-trick
 pip3 install importlib pip